meziantou/Meziantou.GitLabClient/docs/coverage.md

     - [ ] `description`: Description of a snippet
     - [ ] `visibility`: Snippet’s visibility
     - [ ] `files`: An array of snippet files
-    - [ ] `files:action`: Type of action to perform on the file, one of: ‘create’, ‘update’, ‘delete’, ‘move’
+    - [ ] `files:action`: Type of action to perform on the file, one of: create, update, delete, move
     - [ ] `files:file_path`: File path of the snippet file
     - [ ] `files:previous_path`: Previous path of the snippet file
     - [ ] `files:content`: Content of the snippet file